belmead/hugo-blog/content/posts/2025-3-10-manga-api.md

 ![Placeholder cover images](/img/2025-3-10-mangadex-placeholder.png)
 *Placeholder cover images from MangaDex*

 Apparently this is because of MangaDex's policy on serving cover images via their API.
-To access actual cover images, I need to proxy the image requests through my server, which I let Loveable handle, because I don't know what that means, really.
+To access actual cover images, I need to proxy the image requests through my server, which I let Lovable handle, because I don't know what that means, really.
 Edit: Yeah, this was insurmountable, at least for my tech intellect.

 ### 4: Jikan